 We use Rosemary before death to initiate conversations about memories and stories from the past.
 It can be reassuring to revisit poignant moments through life and the important people along the way.

 The Story of Life and Death

 Vibrant, community rituals, festivals and storytelling during our lifetime creates space where we can dream and imagine places that are outside of the familiarity of our daily lives and eases us into being comfortable with the unknown.

 When we work with people facing their death, our work connects them with their past and their stories.
-Herbs can guide them to look forwards beyond death to a place that is unknown, but perhaps better prepared for.
+Exploring herbs and dying can guide them to look forwards beyond death to a place that is unknown, but perhaps better prepared for.
 There is a sense through this work that if an individual feels held, heard and supported in their death, there can be less fear around surrendering to it.

 A storyteller is more than a teller of tales.
 Storytellers are teachers and healers with a long spiritual tradition.
 It is one of our oldest art forms.
 Stories stimulate the imagination, building a sense of community between tellers and listeners, a deep ritual in itself.
 Storytelling helps us to make sense of our environment and personal experience.
 Many older stories are originally traditional folktales.
 They represent the richness of oral patterns of telling and are the product of a community experience.
 When we log peoples’ lives before they die through their stories, we gather the vessels with which we can remember and celebrate their life far beyond death.